Jacques McClendon

-Jacques Rashaud McClendon (born December 10, 1987) is an American former professional football player who was a center in the National Football League (NFL).
-He was selected by the Indianapolis Colts in the fourth round of the 2010 NFL draft.
+Jacques Rashaud McClendon (born December 10, 1987) is an American former professional football player and former football executive.
+He played center in the National Football League (NFL) for six different teams from 2010-2016.
+He currently works for WME Sports as their vice president of football coaching operations, serving as an agent for football coaches and executives.
+Prior to joining WME Sports, McClendon was an executive for the Los Angeles Rams from 2017-2023, initially as their director of player engagement, and later as their director of football affairs.

+McClendon was selected by the Indianapolis Colts in the fourth round of the 2010 NFL draft.
 He played college football for the Tennessee Volunteers.
-He currently serves as the director of football affairs for the Los Angeles Rams.
 He also serves on the Knight Commission for Intercollegiate Athletics.

 Early life

 McClendon played in the U.S. Army All-American Bowl, which features the top high school football players in the country.
 He also was named the Gatorade Player of the Year for the state of Tennessee.

 College career

 McClendon appeared in 49 games at the University of Tennessee, including 26 starts.
 He was a three time Academic All-SEC selection and holds a master's degree in Sports Management.

 Professional career

 Indianapolis Colts

-On April 24, 2010, McClendon was selected by the Indianapolis Colts in the fourth round (129th overall) in the 2010 NFL Draft.
+On April 24, 2010, McClendon was selected by the Indianapolis Colts in the fourth round (129th overall) in the 2010 NFL draft.
 He appeared in four games as a rookie.
 On September 4, 2011, he was waived.